Courage and Compassion

 "Albuquerque is the hub of the story wheel that connects the people and places of New Mexico to the tales of generosity extended to Japanese and Japanese Americans at a time of great turbulence.
 These are the little known stories of our fathers and grandfathers who were held in Lordsburg and Santa Fe prison camps, of the people of Gallup, Las Cruces, and Clovis who extended helping hands, and of the descendants of these people who’ve come forward to share their memories," Louis said.

-Courage and Compassion also covers the courageous segregated units of the 100th Infantry Battalion, 442nd Regimental Combat Team (RCT), and the Military Intelligence Service (MIS).
-Visitors will learn about the Nisei (second-generation Japanese American) WWII experience and its legacy, study the nature of courage during a time of crisis, and consider the relevance of that wartime experience today.
+Courage and Compassion also covered the courageous segregated units of the 100th Infantry Battalion, 442nd Regimental Combat Team (RCT), and the Military Intelligence Service (MIS).
+Visitors learn about the Nisei (second-generation Japanese American) WWII experience and its legacy, study the nature of courage during a time of crisis, and consider the relevance of that wartime experience today.

 "The exhibit honors everyday people who rose above the public hysteria of WWII to recognize Japanese Americans as friends, neighbors, and citizens," Dr. Mitchell T. Maki, GFBNEC's President and Chief Executive Officer, said.
 "These untold stories have real relevance today as we confront issues of loyalty, citizenship, due process, and Constitutional rights."

-Albuquerque Museum is the last stop on GFBNEC’s current 10 U.S. community tour, which started in 2017.
+Albuquerque Museum was the last stop on GFBNEC’s 10 U.S. community tour, which started in 2017.
 Other community partners include: Willamette Heritage Center, Salem, Ore.; Japanese Cultural Center of Hawai'i, Honolulu, Hawai'i; the Kingsburg Historical Society, Kingsburg, Calif.; Oberlin College and Conservatory, Oberlin, Ohio; Twin Cities Japanese American Citizens League, Minneapolis/St. Paul, Minn.; Saint Mary’s School of Nursing Alumni Association, Rochester, Minn.; History Department, Bradley University, Peoria, Ill.; and Japanese American Citizens League of the Monterey Peninsula, Monterey, Calif.